Structure Generation¶

 The calculation:

-from amorphouspy.structure import get_box_from_density
+from amorphouspy.fabrication import get_box_from_density

 box_length = get_box_from_density(